 Video: Watch leaders discuss the Johnson Center.

-The Johnson Center’s Nonprofit Services program (named the Nonprofit Leadership Institute at the time) was renamed for The Herbert H. and Grace A. Dow Foundation in 2009.
-The Herbert H. and Grace A. Dow Foundation Nonprofit Services (Nonprofit Services) provides ongoing workshops, seminars, and technical assistance for nonprofit organizations, their board members, and staff.
+The Johnson Center’s Learning Services program (named the Nonprofit Leadership Institute at the time) was renamed for The Herbert H. and Grace A. Dow Foundation in 2009.
+Now known as Learning Services, the program provides ongoing workshops, seminars, and technical assistance for nonprofit organizations, their board members, and staff.
 While large nonprofits, such as hospital systems or colleges, have the financial capability to hire specific expertise, the smaller and grassroots nonprofits often have few resources to commit to the development of their people or organizations.
 Through Nonprofit Services, in collaboration with the Michigan Nonprofit Association, the professional development needs of smaller nonprofits are met.

 Through their commitment to smaller nonprofits, the Johnson Center exemplifies the thesis that all philanthropy is important.
 By serving all nonprofits without regard to their service area or focus, the Johnson Center also models support for the philanthropic sector and not just one segment of the sector.